Tax tribunal appeals and ATE insurance

 What level of premium is payable?

 The level of premium payable depends on the type and level of cover sought and assessment of the risk.
 It can typically be 30% to 50% of the sum insured, or may be calculated as a percentage of the costs incurred at the date the claim is successfully concluded, whether by negotiation or as a result of the tribunal proceedings.
+Some insurers may be willing to offer ATE at lower premiums if the insured is willing to accept a high insurance excess.

 When is the premium payable?

-If you are entitled to claim your costs from HMRC, in principle the premium payable to the insurer is currently recoverable from it.
-However the tribunal has discretion to award costs, and the level of recovery will likely depend on the reasonableness and proportionality of the insurance premium and ATE cover.
-The government has proposed that ATE premiums should not be recoverable from an opponent, but such change in the future (which will not be retrospective) is subject to pending legislation.
+Is the premium recoverable if the case is won?For ATE policies taken out before 1 April 2013, if you are entitled to claim your costs from HMRC, in principle the premium payable to the insurer may be recoverable from it.
+However the tribunal or the court has discretion to award costs, and the level of recovery will likely depend on the reasonableness and proportionality of the insurance premium and ATE cover.

 Are there other costs involved?

-Very occasionally.
-If you are taking out very substantial cover some insurers may ask for an application fee to be paid.
+Very occasionallyif you are taking out very substantial cover some insurers may ask for an application fee to be paid.
 This will cover the cost of the insurer carrying out a risk assessment on the case before deciding whether or not to offer cover.